BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Method

-~ \textbf{Node Embedding.} Each node feature $\mathbf{n}_i \in \mathbf{N}_t$ is added with a location embedding and a navigation step embedding.
-The location embedding is calculated by the relative orientation and distance of each node to the current node, and the step embedding is the latest visited time step for visited nodes and 0 for unexplored nodes.
-A zero-vector `stop' node $\mathbf{n}_{0}$ is padded to denote the stop action.
-The resulted node embeddings are $\hat{\mathbf{N}}_t=\{\hat{\mathbf{n}}_{i}\}_{i=0}^I$.
+\nbf{Node Embedding} Each node feature $\mathbf{n}_i \in \mathbf{N}_t$ is added with a location embedding and a navigation step embedding.
+The location embedding is calculated by the relative orientation and euclidean distance of each node to the current node, and the step embedding is the latest visited time step for visited nodes (\inlinegraphics{fig/visited_node.png}, \inlinegraphics{fig/current_node.png}) and 0 for ghost nodes~\inlinegraphics{fig/unexplored_node.png}.
+We add a zero-vector `stop' node $\mathbf{n}_{0}$ in the graph to denote a stop action and connect it with all other nodes.

-\textbf{Cross-modal Long-term Transformer.} We adopt a 4-layer transformer to model node-level vision-language relations.
-The architecture of each layer is detailed in Fig.~\ref{fig:arch} (d).
-Within each layer, we first model inter-modal relations with cross-attention (CA) and then model intra-modal relations with self-attention (SA).
-We use graph-aware self-attention (GASA) to introduce topology for node relation modeling: {